CT Scans to Find Lung Cancer in Smokers

 Early detection with CT scans

-One reason lung cancer is so deadly is that many people don’t know they have it until it’s spread and become severe.
+One reason lung cancer is so deadly is that many people don’t know they have it until it spreads and becomes severe.
 Lung cancer becomes much harder to treat once it progresses, so detecting it early can save lives.

 The key to successfully treating lung cancer is finding it early, and that’s where low-dose CT (LDCT) scans come in.
 These are CT scans for lung cancer that use low doses of radiation to detect abnormalities in the lungs.
 These doses are low enough that LDCT scans are safe for yearly screening of people at risk of lung cancer.